You remember the cowardly lion from The Wizard of Oz, don’t you? He was supposed to be the king of the jungle, but he had no courage.

 Refuses to back up team members.
 No one wants to serve someone who will not protect them or have their back.
 People need to know if they make mistakes there is a leader who still support them and can help them do better the next time.

 Caves in to criticism.
 Make any decision and a leader will receive criticism.
 Even if it is unfounded cowardly leaders fall apart when people complain.
-They take it personal and refused to see any value in it.
+They take it personal and refuse to see any value in it.
 These leaders see every criticism as a threat against their leadership rather then another way to learn and grow.

 What would you add to my list?